jminor/otio-time-warp-test-suite/README.md

   - Freeze frame at end
 - Linear time warps by percentage
   - Identity 100% speed
-  - Slow down to 99% speed (is 1 frame repeated?)
+  - Slow down to 99% speed
   - Slow down to 90% speed
   - Slow down to 50% speed
   - Slow down to 10% speed
-  - Speed up to 101% speed (is 1 frame skipped?)
+  - Speed up to 101% speed
   - Speed up to 110% speed
   - Speed up to 2x (200%) speed
   - Speed up to 10x (1000%) speed